NewYorkCityCouncil/scrollyTemplate/README.md

 - Recommend using Visual Studio Code (VS Code)
 - Clone this repository to VS Code
 - Open terminal window in VS Code
-- Type "npm install" in terminal to install dependencies (/node_modules folder) (may need to install "npm" first)
-- Type "npm run dev" in terminal---spits out a local link that shows the webpage as you work on it (save your work and it will update the webpage)
+- Type "npm run dev" in terminal (may need to download "npm")---spits out a local link that shows the webpage as you work on it (save your work and it will update the webpage)
 - Type "npm run build" in terminal when finished with webpage, this will compile it (compiled code in /public folder)
 - Al can then make a council webpage with the compiled html code